Uniswap Labs has announced it is restricting access to 129 crypto tokens as it monitors an evolving regulatory landscape.

 “There is no intermediary to monitor markets for fraud and manipulation, prevent money laundering, safeguard deposited funds, ensure counterparty performance, or make customers whole when processes fail.
 A system without intermediaries is a Hobbesian marketplace with each person looking out for themselves.
 Caveat emptor – ‘let the buyer beware.’

-Not only do I think that unlicensed DeFi markets for derivative instruments are a bad idea, I also do not see how they are legal under the CEA (Commodity Exchange Act).”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Not only do I think that unlicensed DeFi markets for derivative instruments are a bad idea, I also do not see how they are legal under the CEA (Commodity Exchange Act).”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action